 The process begins with the installation of the following required packages.

-apt install apt-transport-https ca-certificates curl git -y
+apt install curl gnupg2 ca-certificates lsb-release debian-archive-keyring -y

 apt update

-If Nginx was previously installed on the server, during installation, a prompt asking to replace or keep the current /etc/nginx/nginx.conf
+If Nginx was previously installed on the server, during installation, a prompt asking to replace or keep the current /etc/nginx/nginx.conf configuration file may appear.
+It’s advised to save the current configuration file by pressing n in order to prevent any unplanned disruptions.

 2. Importing NGINX Source Code